-- We have a history of losses and we may not be able to achieve or maintain profitability in the future. - The savings plan we announced in February 2023 may not result in anticipated savings, could result in total costs and expenses that are greater than expected and could disrupt our business. - We may be unable to sustain our revenue growth rate or effectively manage growth or new opportunities. - We may not accurately forecast revenue and appropriately plan our expenses. - We have experienced seasonal and quarterly variations in our revenue and operating results. - Greater than expected product returns may exceed our reserve for returns. - We may require additional capital to support our business growth. - Public health emergencies or outbreaks of epidemics, pandemics, or contagious diseases such as the COVID-19 pandemic have adversely affected, and could in the future, adversely affect our business and the business of our consignors and buyers. - The failure of any bank in which we deposit our funds could reduce the amount of cash we have available to pay distributions and make additional investments.
+- We have a history of losses and we may not be able to achieve or maintain profitability in the future. - The savings plan we implemented in February 2023 may not result in anticipated savings, could result in total costs and expenses that are greater than expected and could disrupt our business. - We may not be able to return to historic levels of revenue growth rate or effectively manage growth or new opportunities. - We may not accurately forecast revenue and appropriately plan our expenses. - We have experienced seasonal and quarterly variations in our revenue and operating results. - Greater than expected product returns may exceed our reserve for returns. - We may require additional capital to support our business growth.
+If such capital is not available to us, our business, operating results and financial condition may be harmed. - Public health emergencies or outbreaks of epidemics, pandemics, or contagious diseases such as the COVID-19 pandemic have adversely affected, and could in the future, adversely affect our business and the business of our consignors and buyers. - The failure of any bank in which we deposit our funds could reduce the amount of cash we have available to pay distributions and make additional investments.